 To forward an email as an SMS, you will need to know the email address your carrier uses for this feature.
-I’ll list the ones I know below.
+We’ve listed a few of them below.

 Here are the email addresses for some US carriers.
-If you’re outside the US or yours is not listed, the address should be on the company website.
+If you’re outside the US or yours isn’t listed, the address should be on the company website.

 - AT&T: firstname.lastname@example.org (SMS), email@example.com (MMS)